zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 and single Armv8-M implementation.
 Please refer to `Summary of changes to TF-M core/SPM`_ for details.

-If there are multiple NSPE PSA client call requests pending, the mailbox handling can process mailbox messages one by one.
-Mailbox handling can complete all the mailbox messages processing before running to the bottom half of the PendSV handler.
+If there are multiple NSPE PSA client call requests pending, SPE mailbox can process mailbox messages one by one.

 Implementation details in PendSV handler
 ----------------------------------------